sandeepvermma/csc-user-guide/docs/apps/grid_blast.md

 # Using FGCI grid to run BLAST jobs

-!!! note
-    Grid blast is not yet installed on Puhti, but will be soon.
-The documentation below will be updated.

 You can use the Finnish Grid and Cloud Infrastructure (FGCI) distributed computing environment for running large BLAST sequence similarity search tasks.
 In FGCI, a BLAST search, consisting of large number of query sequences is split into a number of sub-tasks that are submitted for execution to the FGCI clusters around Finland.
 Splitting and submitting the tasks to remote servers requires some time, so in the case of small queries ( say less that 1000 query sequences) running the jobs in the servers of CSC is usually faster.
-However if the query sets consists of tens of thousands of sequences or more, the capacity of FGCI can be fully utilized and the through-put times are often shorter than what the clusters of CSC alone could provide.
+However if the query sets consists of tens of thousands of sequences or more, the capacity of FGCI can be fully utilized and the through-put times can be shorter than what the clusters of CSC alone could provide.

 ## Getting grid access